-Her husband and father-in-law were kidnapped, held captive for three months, and killed by the Islamic State of Iraq and the Levant (ISIL) in northern Aleppo.
+Her husband and father-in-law were kidnapped, held captive for three months, and killed by the Islamic State of Iraq and the Levant (ISIL, also known as ISIS) in northern Aleppo.
 She decided to flee Syria after repeatedly receiving malicious phone calls from the group, threatening to find and kill her children, too.

 As the devastating war in Syria continues for a fifth year, many struggle not only as victims of a traumatic conflict in their home country, but also as unwelcome guests in nations where they seek shelter and reprieve.

 Nearly four million civilians have left the country, making the Syrian people the largest refugee population in the world.
 From deadly passages across the Mediterranean Sea, to life in tent cities, to mistreatment and discrimination , the problems they face echo from country to country.

 |The Christian and Armenian neighbourhood of Sulaimaniyah in Aleppo after shelling [AP]

 A normal life